Appendix A Garden Journaling

 Harmony balances the other design principles by pulling the individual components together and creating a cohesive whole, ensuring that all parts of the design relate to and complement each other (Figure 19–26).

 In the first part of this chapter, we introduced the principles and concepts that underlie landscape design.
 In this section, we focus on the mechanics of developing a landscape plan.
 Planning a residential landscape begins with evaluating the entire space and the overall desired effect of the final design.
 We begin the design process by determining the user’s needs and desires and the site’s environmental and physical conditions.
 With this information, the desired features—such as trees, shrubs, grass, walkways, parking areas, a vegetable garden, patio, deck, mailbox, screening wall, and outdoor lighting—can be organized into a cohesive design.
-By using the following seven steps, we can take a straightforward, organized approach to developing and implementing a landscape that reflects the user’s wants and needs and allows for future growth and change.
+By using the following six steps, we can take a straightforward, organized approach to developing and implementing a landscape that reflects the user’s wants and needs and allows for future growth and change.

 Step One: Develop Base Plan and Site Inventory